The January birthstone is Garnet.

-It’s a pretty well-known fact that depending on your birthday, you will possess different attributes compared to those born in a different zodiac timeline.
+It’s a well-known fact that depending on your birthday, you will possess different attributes compared to those born in a different zodiac timeline.

-Whether you’re simply curious about your stone’s significance or want to add it to your gemstone collection, it’s always in your best interest to know!
+Whether you’re curious about your stone’s significance or want to add it to your gemstone collection, it’s always in your best interest to know!

-It’s a beautiful deep red stone that is revered as it is popular.
+It’s a beautiful deep red stone that is as revered as it is popular.
 It has long been used as a protective talisman.

 According to legends, wearing or owning a Garnet ensures health and success because it’s believed to carry curative powers.